-As much as I have been talking up the benefits of meet-and-greets, consultations have their place, too.
+As much as I have been talking up the benefits of Discovery Meetings, Consultations have their place, too.

 Consultations are usually the best fit for clients who don’t need or want any extensive design services, due to simpler needs or smaller budgets.

 Here are a few scenarios where they can be perfect: